Skip to content

 uint32_t u32 = 4294967295U;// 精确32位无符号整数

-So the question is: when should we use which size?
-Well, this doesn't need to be overly rigid, but one thing must be noted—your data range must be sufficient.
-Which leads to the next question: how much can an N-bit value actually hold?
-For an unsigned integer, N bits can represent 2ⁿ values, with a range of 0 ~ 2ⁿ − 1.
+So, the question is: when should we use which size?
+Well, this doesn't have to be overly rigid, but there is one thing we must keep in mind—your data range must be sufficient.
+So, the next question is: how large a value can an N-bit data type actually hold?
+For an unsigned integer, N bits can represent 2ⁿ distinct values, with a range of 0 ~ 2ⁿ − 1.
 What about a signed integer?
-The most significant bit is used as the sign bit, and using two's complement representation, the range becomes −2ⁿ⁻¹ ~ 2ⁿ⁻¹ − 1.
-We are all embedded programmers here, so we should all be able to do this binary math.
+The most significant bit is used as the sign bit, and using two's complement representation, the range is −2ⁿ⁻¹ ~ 2ⁿ⁻¹ − 1.
+Since we are all embedded programmers here, we should be able to handle this binary math.

 1.2 Floating-Point Types

-Floating-point types are used to represent real numbers, but using floating-point arithmetic in embedded systems requires extra caution because many MCUs lack hardware floating-point support, and software emulation introduces significant performance overhead.
+Floating-point types are used to represent real numbers.
+However, we must use them with caution in embedded systems, as many microcontrollers do not support hardware floating-point operations, and software emulation incurs significant performance overhead.

 c